PennLINC/babs/docs/source/jobs.rst

 #.
 Overall summary of number of jobs to complete, submitted, finished, pending, running, or failed;
 #.
 Summary of failed jobs, based on the provided section **alert_log_messages** in
-   ``--container-config-yaml-file``, BABS tried to find any alert message that includes the user-defined alerting keywords;
+   ``--container-config-yaml-file``, BABS tried to find any alert message that includes the user-defined alert messages;
 #.
-If there are jobs that are failed but don't have defined alert keyword,
+If there are jobs that are failed but don't have defined alert message,
    and ``--job-account`` is requested, BABS will then run job account and try to extract more information and summarize.
    For each of these jobs, BABS runs job account command (e.g., ``qacct`` on SGE clusters).